futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 11,
       "focus": "Marketing & release strategy",
-      "goal": "You can assemble and schedule all release assets (covers, bios, links, clips) with a clear rollout calendar.", "course_rec": {
+      "goal": "Be able to assemble and schedule all release assets (covers, bios, links, clips) with a clear rollout calendar.", "course_rec": {
         "title": "How to Promote Your Music in 2025: Facebook/Meta Ads", "url": "https://learn.futureproofmusicschool.com/course/meta-ads-2025",